Skip to article frontmatterSkip to article content

 3D poses

-We can also perform transformations using sequential multiplications, as for SO(3).
+We can also perform pose transformations using sequential right multiplications when they are with respect to the current frame.
 Note also that we can verify the lack of commutativity on these transformations.

 # An SE(3) translation